 You’re probably expecting a lovely, romantic story about my Jamaican honeymoon.
 I wish I had one for you.
 My husband and I both worked at a local county jail when we first met.
 How many people can say they met in jail?
 After dating for three months, he asked me to marry him.
 He even presented me with a ring made with a twig and a pull-tab from a beer can.
 Romantic, right?
 We waited another fifteen months until we said: “I do.”
 Unfortunately, we might have waited a bit too long.
 Both of our vacation requests were denied because the county had a vacation freeze.
 They didn’t care about our Jamaican dream.
 We had a lovely weekend in Tahoe, and we’re back to work a few days later!

-This jerk chicken goes great with my creamy coconut rice recipe.
-The spiciness of the jerk chicken pairs wonderfully with the sweetness and creaminess of the coconut rice.
+This Grilled Jerk Chicken goes great with my Creamy Coconut Rice recipe.
+The spiciness of the Grilled Jerk Chicken pairs wonderfully with the sweetness and creaminess of the coconut rice.
 To complete this great meal, consider throwing some corn on the grill while you have the barbecue going!

 Special Tools Needed